pierrediedhiou/cybersecurity-journey/glossary.md

 - **Active Reconnaissance** — Direct engagement with a target system to gather information.
 Can be logged, detected or blocked by the target.
 Examples: Nmap scanning, Gobuster enumeration
+- **Active Reconnaissance** — The process of directly interacting with a target system or network to gather information.
+Can be detected by the target.
+Examples: ping, traceroute, Nmap, Gobuster, browser developer tools
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker